cermak-petr/actor-booking-best-hotels/README.md

-# actor-booking-best-hotels
+# actor-booking-hotels

-Apify actor for extracting data about best hotels from Booking.com.
+Apify actor for extracting data about hotels from Booking.com.

 This actor extracts hotel data from Booking.com, it can either extract directly from
 the hotel list page or navigate to the detail page to get more detailed information.
+The results can be ordered by any criteria supported by Booking.com.

 **INPUT**